marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## First Impressions

 My very first impression of **CloudCannon** was *oxymoronic* at best.
-It just didn't make sense at first e.g. to go *sling* around a lot of code to build things that are already available for WordPress.&nbsp;
+It just didn't make sense at first, e.g., to go *sling* around a lot of code to build things that are already available for WordPress.&nbsp;

 I was introduced to CloudCannon by a friend about two months ago.
 I briefly looked at the CloudCannon site (didn't know anything about *Jekyll* yet) and thought,